amperity/amperity-docs/amperity_reference/source/assistant.rst

 .. _assistant-howitworks:

-How the AI Assistant works
+How AmpAI Assistant works
 ==================================================

 .. assistant-howitworks-start

-The AI Assistant is powered by a private instance of OpenAI GPT-4.
+**AmpAI Assistant** is powered by a private instance of OpenAI GPT-4.

 Amperity uses the largest context window that is currently available, and then provides query, schema, results, and error information to the model to help ensure the best chance of generating highly relevant results.

-.. note:: More detail about how the AI Assistant works, including data sharing policies, how the model stores data, and what types of data is sent (or not sent), is available from the |ext_amperity_assistant_privacy_faq|.
+.. note:: More detail about how **AmpAI Assistant** works, including data sharing policies, how the model stores data, and what types of data is sent (or not sent), is available from the |ext_amperity_assistant_privacy_faq|.

 .. assistant-howitworks-end